 When you add a field to the pivot table Data area, it automatically gets a custom name, such as Sum of Units or Count of Units.
+You can rename a pivot table data field, either manually or with a macro.

 Instead of “Sum of Units”, you might want the name to show as “Units”, so it’s easier to read and the column is narrower.